rkumar0322/DeanJain-Farewell/Dean.md

 #### Dean: "Cornerstone" of Blaze
 ##### Truly glad to have had the opportunity to work with you!
 Thank you and wish you all the best for your new journey.
 ---
+### Sheet says:
+#### Dean is "The ROCK".. not because he is Shredded :D but because he is someone that the team can always depend on.
+#### I have known Dean for a long time now and he is the biggest techie I have ever come across.
+Dean's passion towards technology and innovation are unparalleled and I have enjoyed being part of many of critical initiative that Dean envisioned.
+You will be thoroughly missed, but not spared :), we will keep on bugging you while you bring innovation to Loyalty.
+All the best.
+---
 ### Vivek Says:

 #### Hard to imagine what this team looks like without you.
 You have been a great mentor and friend and under your guidance I've grown and learned a lot.
 Thanks for all the support over the past 4 years and I hope to work with you again as you won't be going far.
 All the best for your new role!